-US official and Saudi’s MBS discuss sustainable Israel-Palestine peace
+US security official discusses Gaza war with Saudi’s MBS before Israel trip

 ‘The day after’ in Gaza, rest of Palestine

-The US official will travel to Israel next to hold talks with Prime Minister Benjamin Netanyahu and members of the war cabinet on Thursday and Friday as President Joe Biden has warned that Israel risks losing international support over its “indiscriminate bombing” of civilians in Gaza.
+On Thursday, the US official held talks with Prime Minister Benjamin Netanyahu and members of the war cabinet in Israel as President Joe Biden has warned that Israel risks losing international support over its “indiscriminate bombing” of civilians in Gaza.

 Sullivan and MBS discussed “a number of bilateral and regional matters, including ongoing efforts to create new conditions for an enduring and sustainable peace between Israelis and Palestinians”, a White House statement said.